George-Maran Varthalitis: Truth and social hypocrisy

 George - Maran Varthalitis also suggests that there is an optimistic perception that the truth will defeat falsehood and light will overcome darkness.
 He believes that perhaps that is the most prominent dream of religions, of great movements and social reformers.
 He continues by arguing that they and we need to investigate the field of truth.
 According to the enlighteners, if we manage to do so, we would be moving into a society of truth, equality; into a society without lying, hypocrisy and delusions.
 He believes that this could possibly be the greatest collective illusion of history; and that is because falsehood and false consciousness are at the same time comrades of human species.
 Consciousness is partly "false".
 We do not mind the truth of others, of nature, of the universe.
 The inability to perceive universality alters the revelation of truth, pushing the truth of the people and the truth of the universe further.
 The distance between the socially acknowledged truth and our own grows apart, so falsehood as being an individual's truth is settled in collective and interpersonal relationships.
 The art through a multitude of lies can cause real emotions, and a false image can serve a truth.
 We are frightened in front of our truth by looking at the core of our being and our thinking.
 It is getting assisted by modern society, whose fake and counterfeit values dominate with the help of spectacles and shows, in an environment of generalized ideological and aesthetic confusion.

 Envy of lying

 According to George - Maran Varthalitis, in the light of all these previous concepts and notions, falsehood acts as a sieve to filter the truth.
 It is therefore intertwined with its constitution and acceptance.
 Falsehood is a phenomenon of the (daily) practice of life and of metaphysical upheaval; if the peace of the soul is desired.
 It does not always keep in line with the truth.
 Legal provisions, moral checks, transcendental explorations, law, the “good”, the “divine”, the authorities (lawyers-MPs-priests), are always defining clearly the falsity region; laws, principles and rules by people for people, from one era to another.
 Thus, the concept of falsehood is entangled, even in a false way.
 He therefore concludes that art, for the most part, does not present false truths but true lies.

-Academia

-In the academic study titled "Nonverbal constituents in the universal acquisition of Pinocchio in the contemporaneous world" by Dr. Thomais Kapoulitsa-Troulou from the International Hellenic University, the artwork "Pinocchio’s consciousness (A beautiful decay)" by George-Maran Varthalitis is highlighted as a significant visual representation of Pinocchio.
-This inclusion underscores the study's exploration of how artists globally interpret the character of Pinocchio beyond linguistic barriers, employing a semiotic analysis to delve into the metaphoric and narrative layers of these interpretations.
-Varthalitis's artwork, among others, is examined for its contribution to the multifaceted imagery of Pinocchio, illustrating the character's universal appeal and interpretive richness across cultures.